Zoey 101: Filming

-Pepperdine University in Malibu, California was used for the first and second seasons, causing the series to be Nickelodeon's most expensive show to ever produce.
+Pepperdine University in Malibu, California, was used for the first and second seasons, causing the series to become Nickelodeon's most expensive show ever made.

 The series began filming in the summer of 2004.
-According to Sally McIlwain, who oversaw filming and reservations in the Special Programs office of Pepperdine, the school made $350,000 to let the production film there.
+According to Sally McIlwain, who oversaw filming and reservations in the Special Programs office of Pepperdine, the school received $350,000 to let the production film there.
 Two student lounges in the Rockwell Towers Building at Pepperdine were converted into the show's dormitories, a room larger than the average dorm room had to be used in order to fit all the production equipment.
-Joslyn Plaza, and the exterior of Elkins Auditorium were both heavily utilized, additionally, the Howard A. White Center (HAWC) was also used for filming.
+Joslyn Plaza, and the exterior of Elkins Auditorium, were both heavily utilized; additionally, the Howard A. White Center (HAWC) was also used for filming.
 Beyond the outside locations, some of the Lovernich apartments at the University were turned into makeshift production offices for Schneider's Bakery.

 Once the summer semester began, production was limited to where they could film, only being permitted to use one lounge in Tower 6 of Rockwell, in addition to Alumni Park and the Hahn Fireside Room.
 The usage of the campus by production did draw some minor complaints from some students and staff of the University.
 Specifically, they were upset about the number of parking spaces being taken up by production, and the occasional reroute around campus they had to take to avoid filming.
 McIlwain revealed steps had been taken to ensure filming would be scheduled around the needs of the real students.
 Filming was limited around residential areas, and had to begin at 10 a.m., as opposed to the normal 7 a.m., to accommodate any sleeping students.
 Each day they had to finish filming by 10 p.m.
 To address the parking issue, production vehicles were moved away to other locations on campus so the students indisposed to the filming.
 Filming at Pepperdine for season one ended on September 17, with production moving off campus September 21.